namdlefhtes/calculator/README.md

 2020-12-24

 extremely close I think.
 Resume at equals() function.
 Once operandTwo stores 3rd value for 3 part equation. it should work.

+2020-12-25

+reworking a bit. added preEquals function to take care of combining first parts of the equation as clicking the equals button and firing equals() was causing issues. should be better.